 Call Back: Edward IV, upon returning to England from his exile, was only able to enter York when he promised he was just there to restore the dukedom in York.
 Henry Bolingbroke (later Henry IV of the House of Lancaster) made this claim when he returned to his lands and to England seventy years earlier.
 Both immediately exploited the weakened position of their rivals to become King of England.

 Chronic Backstabbing Disorder: George Plantagenet, the Duke of Clarence was infamous for being a traitorous Smug Snake.
 His unreliable nature led to him being executed, alleged by being drowned in a barrel of wine.
+Although his own side certainly must have known who did it (if they didn't do it themselves, of course), they never pressed the issue or mounted anything like a decent cover-up investigation.
+Which tells you a lot about the probable (and general) "oh, wow: he finally got murdered?" reaction.

 Colonel Badass: Richard of Gloucester.
 He commanded the Yorkist vanguard at Tewkesbury, and was, at eighteen, already an experienced commander.
 On the Lancastrian side, Jasper Tudor and the Earl of Oxford were the preeminent commanders, and were instrumental in defeating the Yorkists at Bosworth Field and Stoke Field.